jakubka/transactions-mapper/README.md

     python mapper.py
     ```

-4. Output will be written to `output.csv`
+    Output will be written to `output.csv`

-5. Open new excel workbook and insert data
+5. Open new excel workbook and insert data (Data -> From Text, Delimiter=TAB, set first column as DMY)
-6. Copy date to the main workbook (paste values)
+6. Copy data to the main workbook (paste values)
-7. Fill categories and account names
+7. Fill categories